qx6ghqkz/gallery-dl-server/README.md

 ### Python

-If you have Python 3.9 or above installed and on your PATH, you can simply run the server using the command line.
+If you have Python 3.12 or later installed and on your PATH, you can simply run the server using the command line.
 Clone this repository and install the required dependencies located in `requirements.txt` in a virtual environment.

 Run the command below in the root folder while inside the virtual environment.
 On Windows, replace `python3` with `python`.